joupify/soc-cert-guardian-extension/install.md

 The extension uses Chrome's built-in Gemini Nano AI for threat detection:

-- **Background Analysis**: Attempts quick analysis in the service worker for fast detection on all sites.
+- **Background Analysis:** Attempts quick analysis in the service worker for fast detection on all sites
-- **Fallback to Tab Analysis**: If background fails or times out, analyzes directly in the page content script.
+- **Fallback to Tab Analysis:** If background fails or times out, analyzes directly in the page content script
-- **Detection Threshold**: Shows overlay for riskScore > 60 (high-confidence threats).
+- **Detection Threshold:** Shows overlay for riskScore > 60 (high-confidence threats)
-- **Timeout Protection**: 60-second timeout on background analysis to prevent hanging.
+- **Timeout Protection:** 60-second timeout on background analysis to prevent hanging

 No API keys required - uses Chrome's native AI capabilities.